 We also drove down through Cutler, a tiny town on the water’s edge.
 There isn’t much to do per se, but the view of the harbor was stunning, and we could watch men bringing in the day’s lobster catch.
 If motivated, you can ask to buy some live lobster from them.
 Nothing like getting your dinner straight from the source!

 Once done adventuring along the Boldest of Coasts, return to sleepy Lubec for a sumptuous and well-deserved dinner.
 Water Street Tavern and Inn didn’t disappoint with their comforting seafood dishes.

 Sunday: Last day, first sunrise

 What better way to start your last day than with an epic sunrise—one of the first on the United States mainland?

-About half an hour’s drive from Lubec, West Quoddy Head lighthouse is the easternmost point on the United States mainland, and thus one of the first places in the United States to see the sun rise.
+About five miles away from Lubec, West Quoddy Head lighthouse is the easternmost point on the United States mainland, and thus one of the first places in the United States to see the sun rise.
 Unlike the crowded sunrise point in Acadia, there were only a handful of people present to watch the sun rise at the lighthouse.
 It was undeniably peaceful, and man, what a spot!

 To congratulate yourself on waking up early enough to see the sunrise, head to The Inn on the Wharf’s restaurant, one of the few places already open for breakfast at the early hour.
 It’s on the water, and the dock behind it is an interesting place to see just how drastic the Bay of Fundy’s tidal shift is.